Carinsurance.com Insights

 Rates based on driver profile, history and habits in Montana

-If you receive a speeding ticket in Montana, be prepared for your car insurance rates to rise by up to 19% when you renew your policy.
-This increase might last for about three years.
-However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.
+Similarly, if you get a speeding ticket in Montana, you’ll likely see an increase in your car insurance premium by up to 19% upon your policy renewal.
+Typically, you’ll pay more for three years.
+However, your rate increase also depends on state laws, your insurance company and your driving record.

-Here’s a breakdown of how much your car insurance rate goes up in Montana following driving incidents:
+Here is how much your car insurance rate increases in Montana after driving incidents:

 • Speeding ticket: Up to 19% increase